tinybirdco/use-case-real-time-anomaly-detection/content/rate-of-change.md

 ```

-These query statements calculates the lag of the `timestamp` and `value` attributes within each partition defined by the id.
+These query statements surface the previous `timestamp` and `value` attributes within each partition defined by the `id`.
 Specifically, it retrieves the `timestamp` and `value` values from the row that precedes the current row by 1 position within each partition.
 The `ROWS BETWEEN 1 PRECEDING AND 1 PRECEDING` clause specifies the window frame over which the lag function operates.
 In this case, it is looking at the immediately preceding row.

 ## `rate_of_change` Pipe and Endpoint